What this course is about

 Presentation Slides: Submit your slides by the scheduled date.

-Details are in the slide rubric and guidelines. - Paper Preparation: Includes choosing a topic, finding sources, and submitting a draft.
+Details are in the slide rubric and guidelines. - Paper Preparation: Includes submitting abstract, outline and a few drafts.
 Deadlines for each item are listed in the course schedule.
+See here for guidelines.

 -

-Paper: You'll write 2000-word paper on the same topic as your presentation.
+Paper: You'll write 1500-word paper on the same topic as your presentation.

 See the paper rubric and guidelines and schedule for due date. - Project: You will create a poster, video, comic, or similar project explaining a math history concept to non-experts.
 See here for more details